tracking-exposed/youtube.tracking.exposed/content/chiaro/us1.md

 type: ytSearchCampaign
 ---

+{{<halfentry
+    title="CHIARO is helpful tool disigned to spotlight and list queries from many groups of people so we can see which content is algorithmicly promoted or shadowly banned" type="right"
+    picture=""
+>}}

 # Trump vs. Biden on youtube searches: what's going to return?

 {{<colorblock text="Each person gots different results!
 Collaboratively we can show what happen">}}